Portslade Manor

 In 1312, the Lord of the Manor of Portslade, John de Warenne, 7th Earl of Surrey, was granted a charter by King Edward II to hold a Fair at Portslade annually on 6 December, the Feast Day of Saint Nicolas.

 Portslade Manor House was in use until 1807 when the new manor house was built.
 The old house was then used as an almshouse for the poor.
 In the Victorian era it was partially demolished, to provide building material for a garden folly in the new manor grounds.

-In 2019 Fresh Start Portslade were granted a National Lottery Grant to improve access and visibility of Portslade's Norman Manor house, communicate its historic importance, and explore possible solutions for its longer-term sustainability.
+In 2019 Fresh Start Portslade was granted a National Lottery Grant to improve access and visibility of Portslade's Norman Manor house, communicate its historic importance, and explore possible solutions for its longer-term sustainability.